-If you have a key performance indicator (KPI) with intermittent or limited data, normally it could be difficult to set a meaningful threshold.
-This is because the missing or limited data will sometimes generate false positives or false negatives could result from the one-minute time frame used to check data against the threshold setting.
+If a query returns intermittent or limited data, it may be difficult to set a meaningful threshold.
+This is because the missing or limited data will sometimes generate false positives or false negatives.

 To avoid this problem when using the static threshold type, you can set the When the selector to sum of query results.
 This lets you set the alert on an aggregated sum instead of a value from a single harvest cycle.
 New Relic Alerts holds up to two hours of the one-minute data checks.
 The duration you select determines the width of the rolling sum, and the preview chart will update accordingly.

 Offset the query time window